JamesMckenna/SystemsDesignMainClient/README.md

 ### Compiles and hot-reloads for development
 ```
 npm run serve

-<p>To enable SSL/TLS for authentication testing, uncomment
+To enable SSL/TLS for authentication testing, uncomment
     port: "443",
     https: true,
     server: {